Election Commission

 Early and Absentee Voting

-Early Voting – Early Voting is done in person in the Basement of the Courtroom Annex (SunTrust Building).
+Early Voting – Early Voting is done in person in the Basement of the Courtroom Annex (Truist Building).
 During Early Voting the Office is open from 8 a.m. until 4 p.m.
 Monday – Friday and from 8 – Noon on Saturdays.
-Early Voting takes place in roughly the last 2 weeks of July prior to the August election and the last 2 weeks of October prior to the November elections.
-Call the Election Commission for exact dates of Early Voting.
+Early Voting takes place July 12-27 prior to the August 1st election and October 16-31 prior to the November 5th elections.

 Absentee Voting – Under some circumstances registered voters may request a paper ballot to be mailed to them and is returned to the Election Commission by United States Mail.
 The first day to request a ballot is 90 days before the election and the last date to request a ballot is 7 days prior to election day.
 All ballots must be received by the Giles County Election Commission via United States mail not later than the close of the voting polls of the election day.